commoncode/economica/RATIONALE.md

+Economica is an online economic framework for building out business models online.

+## Quotes not Carts

+It is also a Shopping Cart — however, we handle it a little differently.
+Instead of the 'Cart' metaphor being used in our model definitions, we use the word Quote.
+Every 'cart' in the Shopping Cart sense, is a Quote in preparation.

+To preserve the expected user experience, however, we let you label a Quote whatever for you users, Carts, Baskets, Bags or any other collective noun you like.

+### Why not a Shopping Cart

+We believe that the Shopping Cart metaphor, and that we place Products into a Cart, in which we Checkout — whilst serving as a neat UX device; has led us to program ourselves into a corner...

 ## Economica Enterprise

 Economica adapts perfectly to the Enterprise with the Resource, Event, Agent model.
 Enterprise often consist of 1 to _n_ Agents and each of those Agents may maintain a separate Store, create a Market (with Stores) or maintain a Store within a Market (MarketStore).